prageeth-fndo/Falcon-SeedGen/README.md

 ## 🛡 Security Notes

-- ❗ This is **research software**, not production-hardened
+- ❗ This is a **demo**, not production-hardened
 - 🔒 Deterministic keys reduce entropy protections
 - 🗝 Seed handling is the user’s responsibility
-- 🚫 Do NOT use in real blockchain wallets without full threat modeling
+- 🚫 Do NOT use in production environment without full threat modeling

 ---